IBM/pycloudmessenger/rabbitmq/README.md

 #### Python Packages
-The Python sample code in this repository depends several external packages.
+The Python sample code in this repository depends on several external packages.

 To install these packages on your local machine, execute the following command from within the `castor-messaging/rabbitmq` directory: